 Robert Lakatoš, violin

 Robert Lakatoš develops his concert career as a soloist and chamber musician performing in Europe, Israel and the United States.
-As a soloist, he has performed with numerous orchestras including the Spanish RTVE Orchestra, Navarra Symphony Orchestra, Malaga Philharmonic, Minas Gerais Philharmonic, The Krakow Philharmonic, Orquesta Sinfónica da la UAN (Mexico), Istanbul State Symphony Orchestra, New York Summit Festival Orchestra, RTV Slovenia Symphony Orchestra, Belgrade Philharmonic Orchestra, Vojvodina Symphony Orchestra and the Janáček Camerata.
-So far, he has collaborated with conductors such as Antoni Wit, Manuel Hernández-Silva, Uros Lajovic, Philip Greenberg, Fabio Mechetti, Gabriel Feltz, Lior Shambadal, Nicholas Milton or James Judd.
+As a soloist, he has performed with numerous orchestras including the Spanish RTVE Orchestra, Navarra Symphony Orchestra, Malaga Philharmonic, Minas Gerais Philharmonic, The Krakow Philharmonic, Orquesta Sinfónica de la UAN (Mexico), Istanbul State Symphony Orchestra, New York Summit Festival Orchestra, RTV Slovenia Symphony Orchestra, Belgrade Philharmonic Orchestra, Vojvodina Symphony Orchestra and the Janáček Camerata.
+So far, he has collaborated with eminent conductors such as Antoni Wit, Manuel Hernández-Silva, Uros Lajovic, Philip Greenberg, Fabio Machetti, Gabriel Feltz, Lior Shambadal, Nicholas Milton, Aleksandar Markovic or James Judd.

 Robert Lakatoš is an artist of: